vaperrin98/beautiful-jekyll/index.md

 - Your location does define your life satisfaction, worthwhileness, and happiness, but not your anxiety.
 - Some standard of living criteria such as annual pay, house price and how you own your home can also predict these scores.

-We can thus answer that well being can be particularly defined by whether a home was owned outright and by location.
+In fact, we can say that well-being can be particularly defined by whether a home was owned outright and by location.

 So to be one of the happiest persons of London, you should live in inner London and own your home outright! ***Simple, right?***